korbal/smartbrain/README.md

 # Smart Brain

 Welcome to Smart Brain, a web app that allows users to register, submit portrait images, and have the app detect and draw a box around any faces found in the image using the Clarifai API's face detection model.
 This was a project in zerotomastery.io's course.
 The course was not entirely a code along, I had to overcome a few challenges:

 - The Clarifai REST API integration.
 The course was really outdated in that regard, but it was great practice.
 - Finding a proper host.
 I wanted to host everything on render.com, but only the database lives there (heroku is not free anymore)
 - I had to deal with CORS issues due to the fact that the frontend is hosted on Netlify, the backend on Cyclic.
 - Moving the API calls from the initial frontend to the backend
 - Setting up ENV variables properly on the servers
 - Deploying and debugging due to differences between local and remote server
 - Had to learn a ton of new technologies: node, postgres, knew.js,

 Overall it was a great experience and good learning opportunity.

 Possible future improvements:

 - Redesign frontend with Tailwind
 - Move to Supabase
 - Store submitted images for a gallery view
 - Add documentation
+- Display a leaderboard on the home page wihout authentication

 ## Frontend

 The frontend of the app is built using React.js and is hosted on Netlify at balint-ztm-smartbrain.netlify.com

 ## Backend

 The backend of the app is a Node.js server running Express.
 It can be accessed at https://smartbrain.cyclic.app/ and has the following endpoints:

 /signin: Allows users to sign in to their account